 This keyboard uses standard mechanical keys with 4mm total travel and 2mm actuation distance.
 Users can select between the linear red switches with an operating force of 45 cN or tactile brown switches with an operating force of 55 cN.
 Both options are quiet without a clicky sound.

-The Kinesis Advantage2 Ergonomic keyboard requires a longer learning curve than the normal split keyboard because of the bottom-centre position of the backspace, navigation, CTRL, ALT, and ENTER keys.
-Another potential issue is the space bar on the right-hand side only, and there is no separate Numpad.
+The Kinesis Advantage2 Ergonomic keyboard requires a longer learning curve than the standard split keyboard because of the bottom-centre position of the backspace, navigation, CTRL, ALT, and ENTER keys.
+Another potential issue is the space bar on the right-hand side only, with no separate Numpad.

-However, there is a “built-in” Numpad that share with the other keys in the photo below, with tiny numbers printed on the side of the keycaps.
-They are quite hard to see and may require some time to get used to.
+However, a “built-in” Numpad shares with the other keys in the photo below, with tiny numbers printed on the side of the keycaps.
+They are pretty hard to see and may require some time to get used to.

 The Dygma is probably the first ergonomic, compact keyboard designed especially for gamers with customisable RGB backlights and mechanical keys.
 It is the only keyboard in our review that allows full customisation to suit the wrist angle.

 Most avid gamers should be familiar with mechanical keys and know that there are basically three types, namely linear, tactile and clicky.
 In addition, Dygma offers up to 8 different mechanical keys with different choice of operating force, activation point and total travel distance.
 We like quiet keys with short travel, so our favourite is the Speed Silver switches, quiet linear switches with a moderate actuation force of 40cN force at 1.1mm activation, and 3.5mm full travel.